Posted by ESPN.com's Adam Rittenberg

 ST: I'm a veteran.
 This is my fourth year, so it's not like this was anything I hadn't seen before.
 But it was also a good summer of work, watching film and throwing with the receivers.
 I just had a good camp and that boosted my confidence as well.

-Coach [Bret] Bielema said what he likes about you is you're always the same guy when you show up.
+Coach [Bret] Bielema said what he likes about you is you're always the same guy every day.
 You don't change your approach to the game.
 Have you always been that way with football?

 ST: One of my high school coaches had the saying, 'Don't get too high with the highs and don't get too low with the lows.'
 That's really important as a quarterback.
 When you win, you're going to get all the credit, and when you lose, you're going to get all the blame.
 So you have to be even-keeled and take the bullets as they come.